elchuzade/cms-styles/README.md

 ## Usage

-First import the styles in App.tsx, this way they will accessible from all pages and components
+First import the styles in App.tsx, this way they will be accessible from all pages and components

 ```
 import 'cms-styles/dist/index.css'